M4luk0/m4luk0.github.io/_posts/2022-02-14-Marketplace_Writeup.md

 ![](https://raw.githubusercontent.com/M4luk0/m4luk0.github.io/master/images/marketplace_writeup/admin_user_1.png)

-If we see the url we can try a sqli.
+If we see the url we can try a sqli; SQLi is a vulnerability that allows us to perform sql queries through the web to obtain information, I will upload a blog to explain it deeply in a while.

 ![](https://raw.githubusercontent.com/M4luk0/m4luk0.github.io/master/images/marketplace_writeup/prueba_sqli.png)